wesselvdrest/designofmas/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them.
+WARNING: Program runs on the Mac but visualization may be impaired in the case you run on a 7x7 grid.

 ```
 - Update to Java Version 8 Update 221 (Using JDK 11 and 13 also works)